 I remember as a teenager my dad telling me: “If you want to know what is important to someone, look where they spend their time and their money.”

 So, what is important to you?
 Where do you want your money to go?

 At Quantum, we have our own financial planning software that allows us to track spending into categories over time while still allowing our Top Producer clients the ability to keep individual transaction details private.
-And with the backwards-budgeting strategy in place, we can come alongside our clients without them experiencing any guilt over where their money is being spent.
-Instead, we can help guide them to keeping their spending habits in line with their goals and values.
+And with the backwards-budgeting strategy in place, we come alongside our clients without them experiencing guilt over where their money is being spent.
+Instead, we help guide them to keep their spending habits in line with their goals and values.

-And finally, we advocate for living with intention in the dollars you spend from your discretionary income.
+At Quantum Financial Planning we advocate for living intentionally with your finances.
 We believe the only way to live with intentionality in your spending is to have the data available for you to make confident and informed decisions about your consumer habits.